-IS&T is now providing access to Duo, a two-factor authentication application that leverages cellphones, landlines and smartphones as an "Approve" or "Deny" system to identify users.
+IS&T provides access to Duo, a two-factor authentication application that leverages cellphones, landlines and smartphones as an "Approve" or "Deny" system to identify users.
 Duo is a self-service web application that is being used for Touchstone-enabled web applications at MIT.

 Network & Wireless